Andres and Alras earn major kinesiology grad awards

 “Throughout my journey, I encountered students who significantly surpass me academically, in work ethics, discipline, and talent.
 Many of my peers faced adversity in ways that I cannot begin to imagine.
 I am blessed by God, family support, and the financial means to lift the weight of employment during my studies, allowing me to solely focus on my academics,” said Alras.
 “I am very honoured to be receiving this award knowing there were many qualified candidates.”

-After he walks the stage in June and has his degree in hand, Alras is looking forward to continuing his studies in the College of Dentistry at USask in the fall.
+After he walks the stage in June and has his degree in hand, Alras is looking forward to continuing his studies in medicine at the University of Regina in the fall.

 Together we will support and inspire students to succeed.
 We invite you to join by supporting current and future students' needs at USask.